 The only slightly odd thing is that they don’t take any card payment, so lots of us were taking trips to the cash point a couple of minutes down the road.

-The whole meal including service only came to £21 each, which in central London with wine was amazing value.
+The whole meal including service and wine only came to £21 each, which in central London was amazing value.
 This makes an equally great date spot and catch up spot, I’ve heard good things about their brunch too.

 Nearest station: Cambridge Heath or Bethnal Green